Identifying and fixing bad dog behaviors that erode control

-But this would not be the case if my dog were reckless and uncontrollable.
+I love to hunt with a dog because it makes hunting easier and it’s fun to watch dog’s work.
+My dog and I are a team, and I enjoy working with him.
+But this would not be the case if my dog was reckless and uncontrollable.
 A dog that is constantly getting out of range, kicking up birds for which I have no shot, or dropping the bird somewhere in the field instead of delivering it to me, well, that is no fun.

 Identifying behaviors that erode control

 Dogs are by nature pack animals.
 Even within your family, your dog will struggle to find his or her place in your “pack”.
 They do this by displaying dominate behaviors.
-If the behavior is allowed, your dog considers your lack of correction a sign that he or she is higher in the pack than you.
-In his mind, you no longer have authority over him.
-Over time your will see an increased lack of control and an erosion of control in both in the home and the field.
+If the dominate behavior is allowed, your dog considers your lack of correction a sign that he or she is higher in the pack than you.
+In his/her mind, you no longer have authority over him/her.

 Stepping on you, placing his paw on your foot

-When your dog sits near you, does he put his paw on top of your foot?
+Problem: When your dog sits near you, does he put his paw on top of your foot?
 While this might seem like a minor infraction, it is rarely an accident.

-Don’t believe me?
-Well, try this.
 Move your foot from under his paw and lightly rest your foot on top of his paw.
 Does he just sit and let you do that?
 I am guessing no. In fact, I would guess he quickly moves his paw out from under your foot.
 That is because placing his paw on top of your foot is a dominant act, not a misunderstanding.
+And, NO, he is not holding your hand as I have heard some owners describe it.

 The solution: Never allow your dog to step on you or rest his paw on your feet.
 Put an end to it right away.
 Move your foot out from under his paw and gently lay your foot on top of his until he understands that this behavior is not acceptable.
-With consistency you should be able to eliminate the behavior.
+With consistency you should be able to eliminate this behavior.

 Jumping around and on you

-Does your dog jump on you?
+Problem: Does your dog jump on you?
 Jumping is another behavior that shows dominance and therefore erodes control in the field.
 Height is a huge determiner of ranking in a dog pack.
 By jumping, your dog is trying to get higher on you.
 In his mind, he is dominating you.
 And if he can dominate you, he does not need to listen to you.

 It is important to never let your dog jump on you and preferably not on anyone else.
 Unfortunately, many people are unwilling or unable to stop their dog from jumping.
 Part of the reason is that you need to stop the dog from jumping with a physical correction.